thomd/random-files-generator/README.md

 or provide words via STDIN:

-    $ cat wordlist.txt | files 10
+    $ cat wordlist.txt | xargs files 10

-The three key parameter for generating files are
+The three numerical key parameter for generating files are in this
+order:

 * number of files
 * number of folders
-* number of files to be moved into the folders
+* number of files to be moved into this folders

 All three parameter are optional (see Examples).

 ## Examples

+### Generating new files

 Generate a random number of files and folders:

     $ files

+Generate a random number of files and folders using the words 'foo', 'bar' & 'baz':

+    $ files foo bar baz

-Generate 10 files in current directory and no folders:
+Generate 10 files in current directory:

     $ files 10

-Generate 10 files and 2 folders with a random number of them in these two folders:
+Generate 10 files of which a random number of them are moved into 2 folders:

     $ files 10 2

-Generate 10 files of which 6 files are in 2 folders:
+Generate 10 files of which 6 files are randomly moved into 2 folders:

     $ files 10 2 6

-Append further content to all files in current working directory:

-    $ files -c

-Generate 10 files using the words "foo", "bar" & "baz":
+Generate 10 files using the words 'foo', 'bar' & 'baz':

     $ files 10 foo bar baz

 Generate files and folders using words from `mywords.txt`:

     $ files -f mywords.txt
-    $ cat mywords.txt | xargs files                 # read words from stdin
+    $ cat mywords.txt | xargs files

+### Manipulation if generated files

+Append one line of random content to all generated files of a session:

+    $ files -c

+Append six lines of random content to all generated files of a session:

+    $ files -6c

+Remove last line of content of all generated files of a session:

+    $ files -r

+Append last six lines of content of all generated files of a session:

+    $ files -6r

+Delete all generated files of a session:

+    $ files -d

+Start a new session (if no session exist, a new one is created):

+    $ files -s

+## Help

+Find help on man page via `man files` or check usage info via `files -h`.

 ## Installation

 Use `Makefile` for installation.
 First run tests, then install binary and man page.
-Please install the bash testing framework [bats][3] before running the tests.
+Install the bash testing framework [bats][3] before running the tests.

     make test
     sudo make install                              # installs binary and man page

+Tests are green on OSX and Ubuntu lucid 32 (using [Vagrant][4]).

 Without `sudo` privileges, you may install binary and man page into your home directory using the `DESTDIR` environment variable: